maa36aber/starter-hugo-research-group-2/content/guides/index.md

 ---
+title: Guides

-# Files in this folder represent a Widget Page (homepage)
+# Files in this folder represent a Widget Page
 type: widget_page

-# Homepage is headless, other widget pages are not.
-headless: true
 ---